Before the ceremony

 On the day of the ceremony, we ask that you and your guests arrive 15 minutes before the start of the ceremony so we can ensure, wherever possible, that it will start on time.

 You and your guests should enter via the side entrance of the Registrars department at Chelsea Old Town Hall, on Chelsea Manor Street.
-Your guests can go straight upstairs into the ceremony waiting area, whilst you should report to the reception desk to let a registrar know that you have arrived.
+You will be greeted at the door of Chelsea Old Town Hall and asked to go straight upstairs into the ceremony waiting area.

-Your registrars will need to do a short and easy interview with you before the start of your ceremony.
+Your registrars will need to do a short and easy interview with you before the start of your ceremony and this will take place in your designated ceremony room.
 You do not need to bring any documents with you to this interview – except in the rare circumstance that you’ve officially changed your name after giving notice but before getting married.
 You can do this interview together or separately.
 This ceremony will be done in private and shouldn’t last more than 5 minutes per person.

 During the ceremony